unc-csxl/csxl.unc.edu/docs/sqlalchemy/2_entities.md

 FastAPI only works with Pydantic models, and the SQLAlchemy session only works with Entities.
 Because of this, we will need to **convert\*** SQLAlchemy entitites to Pydantic models and vice-versa.
 As you can see in the flowchart, the service sits in the middle of FastAPI and the session.
 Therefore, **_it is the job of the service to make these conversions!_**

-In order for the service to make these conversions, there must be helper functions that it can call.
+In order for the service to make these conversions, we can define handy helper functions.
+We have a convention for these conversion functions shown below!
+While the implementation is not too complicated here, there are cases where you may need to add more complex logic in these functions.

 We can define these helper functions in the SQLAlchemy entities.

 First, we need a method to convert entities to models.
 We can call this `.to_model()`, and here is a sample declaration: